 - Tramping (kiwi slang for hiking)

-I have worked on a number of different types of system mobile radio communications, case management systems, manufacturing production systems, hand-held products and instrumentation.
+Worked on a number of different types of system, mobile radio communications, case management systems, manufacturing production systems, hand-held products and instrumentation.

 Event driven operating systems